SysKitTeam/docs-point/governance-and-automation/optimize-storage.md

 * **Size (4)** - storage used up by the SharePoint site
 * **Storage Limit (5)**
     * Storage limit defined per site
-    * By default, set to 25TB, which represents the entirety of available storage in your Microsoft 365 environment
+    * By default, set in SharePoint to 25TB if not otherwise defined manually for the observed site; 25TB represents the pool of total available storage, although the actual size of available storage can be smaller, depending on the number of purchased licenses
     * Storage Limit for soft deleted sites is set to = KB
 * **% of Limit (6)** - shows the percentage of the site's size in the defined site storage limit
 * **Alert on % of Limit (7)** - shows the site's defined percentage limit when email notifications are sent to owners